-On average, an OEM-quality O2 sensor will set you back about $175, however the cost of labor will vary greatly depending on the vehicle’s make and model, as well as your geographical location.
+On average, a quality O2 sensor will set you back about $175, but the cost of labor will vary greatly depending on the vehicle’s make and model, as well as your geographical location.
 Finally, keep in mind that most late-model cars have more than one O2 sensor.

-A loose gas cap is one of the most common reasons why the check engine light turns on.
+A loose fuel cap is one of the most common reasons why the check engine light turns on.
 The cap is a crucial part of a car’s fuel delivery system.
-Notably, it prevents gasoline fumes from leaving the fuel tank, and it helps keep the whole system under the correct pressure.
+It notably prevents gasoline fumes from leaving the fuel tank, and it helps keep the whole system under the correct pressure.

 If your check engine light turns on immediately after a fill-up, pull over and make sure the cap isn’t loose — or still on your car’s roof.
 Sometimes the cap needs to be replaced, but it’s not a problem that’s going to hit your wallet hard.
 Most auto parts stores carry universal-fit gas caps that cost somewhere in the vicinity of $15.

-A catalytic converter is integrated into a vehicle’s exhaust system.
+The catalytic converter is integrated into a vehicle’s exhaust system.
 It turns the carbon monoxide generated during the combustion process into carbon dioxide.
 It’s a fairly simple part, and its failure can often be prevented.
-That’s good news, because a new one costs between $200 and $600 depending on the make and model.
+That’s good news because a new one costs between $200 and $600 depending on the make and model.
 Every late-model car that runs on gasoline has a catalytic converter.

-Performing regular maintenance on time is key to keeping your car’s catalytic converter in working order.
+Performing regular maintenance (such as oil changes) on time is key to keeping your car’s catalytic converter in working order.
 If you live in the city and mostly drive short distances, take your car on the highway every now and then to ensure the catalytic converter doesn’t get clogged.
 And as always, keep your eyes and ears open for unusual sounds or discolored smoke coming from the exhaust.

 Put simply, an ignition coil generates the electricity the spark plugs need to ignite the fuel and air mixture in the cylinders.
 Classic cars have a single coil, but many modern vehicles use one coil per cylinder (it’s often called a coil pack).
 If your ride has a V8 under the hood, you could have eight separate coils.
 The monstrous Bugatti Chiron has 16.
 No matter how many you have though, a malfunctioning coil will almost certainly trigger the check engine light, but remember, if your car burns diesel, you have neither ignition coils nor spark plugs.

 Speaking of spark plugs, worn or fouled plugs can cause a variety of issues including an engine misfire and hesitation under heavy acceleration.
-A worn coil can exhibit the same symptoms, and can cause the car to shut off unexpectedly.
+A worn coil can exhibit the same symptoms, and it can cause the car to shut off unexpectedly.
 A quality spark plug costs between $10 and $20, while a coil is generally in the $50 range.
 Changing your own spark plugs is also easier than it sounds.

 As its name implies, a spark plug wire transfers electricity from the coil to the spark plug.
 Without it, the fuel and air mixture in the cylinders wouldn’t ignite.
-A vast majority of cars use a single wire per cylinder, but there are models — notably some older Alfa Romeos and a few Mercedes-Benzes — with two spark plugs per cylinder and, consequently, two wires.
+The vast majority of cars use a single wire per cylinder, but there are models — notably, some older Mercedes-Benzes — with two spark plugs per cylinder and, consequently, two wires.
 Keep in mind that most newer cars do not use spark plug wires, however.

 Symptoms of bad spark plug wires include a rough idle, a noticeable drop in engine performance, and lower gas mileage.
-Count about $50 for a set of plug wires.
+Expect to spend about $50 on a set of plug wires.
 Swapping them out is easy — it takes a few minutes and requires no special tools or knowledge.

 The mass airflow (MAF) sensor monitors how much air enters the engine.
-It’s a part of the engine management system, so your car wouldn’t be able to adjust to changes in altitude without it.
+It’s a part of the engine-management system, so your car wouldn’t be able to adjust to changes in altitude without it.
 Symptoms of an MAF failure include a rough idle, trouble starting, and a sudden change in the position of the throttle pedal.
-Reduced gas mileage and stalling can also indicate an MAF problem.
+Reduced gas mileage and stalling can also indicate a MAF problem.